Matthew HarwoodJungian Analysis, Psychotherapy, Internal Family Systems

 Resolving Internal Conflicts by Dialoguing with Sub-Personalities

-This lecture isn’t about family therapy.
-It’s about the internal family, our ‘sub-personalities’, also known as our ‘parts’.
+‘Internal Family Systems’ (IFS) is all about our inner family, our ‘sub-personalities’, also known as our ‘parts’.
 As Jung told us: our ‘sub-personalities’ are autonomous.
-This is a revolutionary understanding which means, quite literally, that they are separate intelligences – ie they have separate agendas, separate ways of looking at the world, and separate points of view.
+This is a revolutionary understanding which means, quite literally, that they are separate intelligences.
+In other words, they have separate agendas, separate ways of looking at the world, and separate points of view.

 One of the most effective ways of helping our clients to resolve their problems is to teach them how to access and relate to the ‘sub-personalities’ which underlie the issues in question.
 By treating the inner world of the unconscious as a family system, and by engaging with the ‘sub-personalities in an unbiased and compassionate effort to understand why they do what they do, the client learns that every part, no matter how negative it seems, actually believes that what it does is actually in the client’s best interest.
 And once the part’s positive intent can be understood by the client, and once it’s erroneous assumptions can be understood by the part, remarkable changes can be brought about.

-This revolutionary new way of doing psychotherapy, pioneered by Dr Richard Schwartz from the USA, brings healing and relief from suffering.
+This revolutionary new way of doing psychotherapy, pioneered by Dr Richard Schwartz, brings healing and relief from suffering.
 It is particularly helpful for working with the burdens carried by the survivors of traumatic, childhood wounding.

-During this lecture I will show a series of video clips from actual sessions in order to illustrate how the method works in practice.
+During this lecture I will show a series of video clips from an actual IFS session in order to illustrate how the method works in practice.

 + "LETTERS FROM THE UNCONSCIOUS"